hackerdud3/PrepPalBot/README.md

 # Career Coach Chatbot

 ## Overview
-Welcome to Career Coach, an AI-powered chatbot designed to assist you with career-related queries and provide valuable guidance.
+Welcome to Career Coach, an AI-powered chatbot designed to assist you with Interview questions and provides valuable guidance.
 Whether you're exploring career options, seeking job search advice, or looking for tips on professional development, Career Coach is here to help!

 ## Features
 - **Personalized Guidance**: Career Coach uses advanced AI algorithms to tailor responses to your specific needs and questions.